 - This device is not working properly because Windows cannot load the drivers required for this device.
 (Code 31)

 The result of a non-working Bluetooth module is that Windows will not be able to connect to any Bluetooth devices.
-Pairing Bluetooth devices will be impossible.
+Pairing with Bluetooth devices will be impossible.

 Steps to solve BCM20702A0 problems in Windows